 Jazz is popular in Romania and Bucharest has good jazz clubs.
 Latino music is also trendy and salsa-dancing couples invade the dancefloors of certain clubs.
 Casinos flourish and many of Bucharest's well-to-do flock to those along Calea Victoriei.

-For up-to-date information on nightlife, check out www.sapteseri.ro, the website for a free entertainment weekly available in the city, which also lists cultural events.
-Another useful site is www.bucharest-online.com.
+For up-to-date information on nightlife, check out Şapte Seri (www.sapteseri.ro), the website of a free entertainment weekly available in the city, which also lists cultural events.